 Now that I’ve been spending so much time at home, I decided to get back into drawing.
 I’ve been loving browsing Pinterest for drawing ideas for my sketchbook.

 It’s been both fun and challenging learning new drawing techniques.
-With every piece of art that I create, I see my work getting better and better.
+With every piece of art I create, I see my work getting better and better.
 So this is a challenge that’s been well worth it.

 Recently, I’ve been searching for cool drawing references and found some pretty good drawings and sketches.
-I thought it would be cool if I shared some of the art I discovered on my search.
+I thought it would be cool to share some of the art I discovered in my search.

-If you too are looking for drawing ideas, sketches, and references, I’m sure you’ll find some inspiration for your sketchbook in this post.
+If you, too, are looking for drawing ideas, sketches, and references, I’m sure you’ll find some inspiration for your sketchbook in this post.

-Choosing Your Pencils
+Drawing Tip #1: Choosing Your Pencils

 Before you begin drawing, it’s important that you choose the right pencil.
 If you’re new to sketching and aren’t sure what pencil grade to start with, I recommend starting your sketch with a pencil on the H scale.

 You can finish off your drawing with a darker pencil grade, such as a pencil on the B scale.